-The holder of a temporary licence under paragraphs 2 and 3 shall work under the authority and supervision of a healthcare practitioner who holds an unconditional licence in the relevant field of healthcare.
+The holder of a temporary licence under the second and third paragraphs shall work under the authority and supervision of a healthcare practitioner who holds an unconditional licence in the relevant field of healthcare.
 Exceptions may be made to this criterion, if special conditions apply in the judgement of the Medical Director of Health.